thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 | 2.
 User selects and deletes area of detection using mouse | 3.
 System accepts input and returns acceptance message |

 ##### 4. Requires MVP Use Case 1, Selects and updates traffic light area of detection
-User should update the area of detection for the traffic lights.
-This is for the software to search purely in this area, to cut down on processing time and increase accuracy of the detection.
+The user should define and delete the area of detection for the traffic lights.
+This is so the user can make the area of detection irrelevant.
-Validity check: Due to the nature of traffic and lights, you may get an intersection that never sees any action, or the event doesn't trigger at all.
-In this case it may be good to have a validity check for when there is no action detected but that is yet to be determined.
+Validity check: Software should check the area has been successfully removed, and detection no longer occurs.
-Exact sequence: Interface shows video feed of area, user updates prior shape of detection.
+Exact sequence: Interface shows a video feed of an area, the user selects the shape of detection and deletes.
 Effect of Parameters: If the user does not have a working mouse they cannot proceed past this point.
 Relationship of input and output: The detection areas dictate the output of the system.